wurli/soilgrids/README.md

 ## Analysing the relationship between clay, sand, silt and organic carbon stock <a name="property-relationships"></a>

-The `ocs_correlation()` method fits and displays summary statistics for a linear model with sand, clay and silt as predictors and OCS as the response variable.
+The `ocs_correlation()` method fits and displays summary statistics for a linear model with clay, sand, and silt as predictors, and OCS as the response variable.
 Based on the R-squared values returned in the summary, it doesn't look like these soil properties are particularly good predictors for OCS in this case: